umccr/data-portal-status-page/deploy/README.md

-# UMCCR client CDK for Samplesheet Check
+# UMCCR client CDK for Data Status Page

-This cdk will build an AWS cloud infrastructure for the UMCCR samplesheet check.
+This cdk will build an AWS cloud infrastructure for the UMCCR Data Status Page.

 The directories: